Charlie Boy: Background

 Charlie Boy was a brown gelding bred in Kentucky by Penn Bros.
 During his racing career he was (primarily) owned and trained by William W. Carroll.

 Racing career

 While racing in the winter of 1959–60, Charlie Boy won the Black Gold Handicap, Christmas Handicap and Pelleteri Handicap at the Fair Grounds in New Orleans to be deemed the best sprinter on the grounds.
 His four year old season saw him win 13 times in 29 starts for earnings of $46,600.

 His biggest win in New England was the 1961 John Alden Handicap at Suffolk Downs which he won by a length in 1:10 1/5 with jockey Phil Grimm up.

 Charlie Boy won 58 times on the race track, one of the highest totals in racing history, many of them coming at Narragansett Park.
-On July 24, 1958, Charlie Boy won at "Gansett" and paid $34.80 on a $2 dollar win ticket.
+On July 24, 1958, Charlie Boy won at "Gansett" and paid $34.80 on a $2 win ticket.